Dun and Bradstreet Business Credit Report

 Financial Stress

 The Financial Stress Score was designed to help decision-makers predict the likelihood that a business will require legal relief from creditors or cease operations without paying all creditors in full over the next 12 months.
 Financial Stress is made up of 3 risk classifications.
 It uses a Score, Risk Class, and a percentile ranking.
 The score ranges from 1,001- 1,875.
 The higher the score the lower the risk.
 The Risk Class ranges from 1-5.
 5 being the highest chance of financial stress.
 The Percentile ranges from 1-100.
 100 represents companies with the lowest risk financial stress.
-The Financial Stress tool does a comparison on about 27 million active U.S. businesses including payment, public filing, demographic, and financial information, if available.
+The Financial Stress tool does a comparison on over 25 million active U.S. businesses including payment, public filing, demographic, and financial information, if available.

 Supplier Evaluation Risk Rating (SER Rating)